Graviton-Code-Editor/website/docs/dev/fundamentals/plugins/themes.md

 Manifest's properties needed for themes:

 * textTheme: indicates what color highlighting must be loaded,
+* fileTheme (optional): specify here your own CodeMirror's syntax theme's file.
+If you don't have a custom theme just don't write the property.
 * type: type of the plugin, in this case "theme"
 * colorScheme: where all theme's properties are stored